stellar-sites/sca/pages/README.md

 <a class="nav-link external action-button" :href="$withBase('/admissions/')">Click to apply</a>
 :::

-::: tip Kindergarten & 1st Grade are full!
+::: warning Kindergarten, 1st, 5th, 6th are full!
-Registrations for Kindergarten and 1st grade are now full and waitlists are available for both.
+Registrations for Kindergarten, 1st, 5th, and 6th grades are now full and waitlists are now in effect.
 Interested families should email <a href="mailto:office@SCAonline.org">office@SCAonline.org</a> for a tour.
 :::